Harsimran20/linear-regression-using-neural-network/README.md

 🧠 Model Architecture
-textInput (x) → Dense(1) → Output (y)
+- textInput (x) → Dense(1) → Output (y)

-This is the simplest neural network structure, consisting of:
+- This is the simplest neural network structure, consisting of:

-1 input neuron
+- 1 input neuron
-1 dense layer with 1 output neuron
+- 1 dense layer with 1 output neuron
-No activation function (default linear)
+- No activation function (default linear)

 🛠️ Dependencies
-Install the required package:
+- Install the required package:
-bashpip install tensorflow
+- pip install tensorflow
 🚀 Running the Project

 Clone the Repository
 git clone repository
 cd linear-regression-using-neural-network
 Run the Script